cran-task-views/MissingData/MissingData.md

     method for longitudinal data with missing observations and measurement error in covariates based on SIMEX.
     `r pkg("icenReg")` performs imputation for censored
-    responses for interval data. `r pkg("imputeTestbench")`
+    responses for interval data.
+On a related topic, `r pkg("imputeFin")` handles imputation of missing values in financial time series using AR models or random walk.\
-    proposes tools to benchmark missing data imputation in univariate time series.
-On a related topic, `r pkg("imputeFin")` handles imputation of missing values in financial time series using AR models or random walk.
+    `r pkg("imputeTestbench")` proposes tools to benchmark missing data imputation in univariate time series.
 -   *Spatial data*: Imputation for spatial data is implemented in `r pkg("phylin")` using interpolation with spatial distance weights or kriging.
 Geostatistical interpolation of data